FranciscoKloganB/appwrite-database-migration-tool/README.md

 _**We strongly recommend reading through the entire README, paying close attention to [Setting-up](#setting-up) and [Recommendations](#recommendations) sections!**_

-## Roadmap to v1.0.0

-- [x] Follow the setup steps from a consumer perspective on a live project;
-- [x] Run codegen implementation from a consumer project;
-- [x] Run the MigrationsCreateCollection from a consumer project;
-- [x] Run the MigrationsRunSequence from a consumer project;
-- [x] Run the one down sequence flow against live Appwrite databases from consuming project;
-- [ ] Add integration tests with mocked Appwrite responses using MSW;

 ## Roadmap to v2.0.0

 ### Improved fault tolerance (pseudo-transactional behaviour)